SectionX/magenda-store/README.md

     but I've tried it with those formats.

     2) Go to admin/content/files and upload the font file.
-    !IMPORTANT - Do NOT upload it as an Asset.
-This is outdated and for some reason it doesn't work.
+    There are a lot of guides suggesting uploading the font file as an asset.
+For me this doesn't work.
+On the other hand I never had a problem when uploading it on the CMS

     3) Go to the theme's main liquid file.
 For Dawn it's "theme.liquid".
 You need to make sure that it's a .liquid